 "Login" and "Password" - allow you to set credentials.

 "password_hash" - allows you to enter password hash in crypt(3) format.
-You can use mkpasswd tool for Linux
+Works only for UNIX systems.

 "allow_empty_password" - if no password or password hash is specified, empty password is allowed.